 An epoch in a neural network is the training of the neural network with all the training data for one cycle.

 Machine learning specialists use epochs to train the machine learning model.

 Each epoch contains weight update steps used to update the internal model parameters.

 Looking forward to a successful career in AI and Machine learning.
-Enrol in our Professional Certificate Program in AI and ML in collaboration with Purdue University now.
+Enrol in our AI and Machine Learning Course in collaboration with Purdue University now.

 This article discussed some of the basic concepts of a neural network in deep learning.
 We saw with examples what an epoch is and what a batch and batch size are.
 We also discussed what stochastic gradient descent is.
 These are some of the key terms that provide the foundation for diving into the vast and exciting world of deep learning and machine learning.

 With an understanding of these basics, you can find yourself better prepared for your dream machine learning job interview or further yourself into gaining higher-level machine learning knowledge through advanced courses.
-Simplilearn's Post Graduate Program in AI and Machine Learning, co-sponsored by Purdue University and IBM, is a great course for working professionals with a programming background to boost their careers.
+Simplilearn's AI and Machine Learning Course, co-sponsored by Purdue University and IBM, is a great course for working professionals with a programming background to boost their careers.